-Adapted from National Association of Financial Aid Administrator's (NASFAA) Professional Code of Conduct FAMILY EDUCATIONAL RIGHTS & PRIVACY ACT (FERPA) As defined by the Federal Department of Education http://www.ed.gov/policy/gen/guid/fpco/ferpa/index.html
+Adapted from National Association of Financial Aid Administrator's (NASFAA) Professional Code of Conduct

+FAMILY EDUCATIONAL RIGHTS & PRIVACY ACT (FERPA) As defined by the U.S. Department of Education https://studentprivacy.ed.gov/?src=fpco

 The Family Educational Rights and Privacy Act (FERPA) (20 U.S.C. § 1232g; 34 CFR Part 99) is a Federal law that protects the privacy of student education records.
 The law applies to all schools that receive funds under an applicable program of the U.S. Department of Education.